Forbes House, Ham: The first house

 In the 1770s much of the land round Ham Common was owned by Thomas Masson.
 He sold the Ham Common Estate in 1790 to Fountain North and it remained in the North family until 1862 when it was bought by Lady Meade.
 The house was occupied by Otto Bayer in 1780 and then by the Earl of Haddington, Earl of Edgcumbe, Viscount Torrington who died there 14 December 1812, and Sir Nathaniel Peacocke.

 From 1828 the house was occupied by Colonel Gordon Elliot Forbes (1783–1870), the 3rd son of British Army general Gordon Forbes (1738–1828).
 His wife Eliza died in March 1836 and three of his youngest children died on the 19 November 1836 of measles.
 There is a memorial in St Andrew's church but they are buried in the family vault in St Peter's Church, Petersham.
 He died 9 June 1870.

 In 1872 the house was bought by Harry Warren Scott (1833–1889) the son of Sir William Scott, 6th Baronet, of Ancrum, after his marriage in 1870.
 His wife Louisa Scott (1832–1918) had a daughter, Cecilia Nina (1862–1938), from her first marriage who in 1881 married Claude George Bowes-Lyon, Lord Glamis, at St Peter's Church, Petersham.
 They went on to have ten children.
 Their first child, Violet Hyacinth Bowes-Lyon (1882–1893), died of diphtheria at Forbes House; she is buried in St Andrew's churchyard.
-Their youngest daughter, Elizabeth Bowes-Lyon (1900–2002), the late Queen Mother, used to come and stay with her grandmother at Forbes House.
+Their youngest daughter, Elizabeth Bowes-Lyon (1900–2002), the Queen Mother, used to come and stay with her grandmother at Forbes House.

 Henry Warren Scott died on 23 August 1889 at Forbes House and is buried in St Andrew's church; his stepdaughters Violet Cavendish-Bentinck and Hyacinth Mary Jessup commissioned Sir Ninian Comper to create the memorial east window in St Andrew's church.
 Hyacinth died at Forbes House in 1916 and is buried at St Andrew's church.
 Eleanor Countess of Suffolk and Berkshire, the widow of Henry Howard, 18th Earl of Suffolk, died on 31 October 1928 at Forbes House.
 The house was then occupied by Caroline Muriel Baird (1861–1932), the widow of William Baird (1848–1918), who died there; she had her portrait painted as a child by George Frederic Watts.